 This position supports sales, marketing, and customer service efforts to ensure that customers receive high-quality and error-free communications that will inform, entertain, and guide their journey with the brand.

-The following is a complete list of skills and responsibilities that would be included in the job description for an email marketing manager.
+The following is a complete list of skills and responsibilities that would be included in a job description, or used as a template for a job listing, for an email marketing manager.

 - Leading the strategy, planning, and implementation of email marketing campaigns